Duke Street and West Taylor Run Project

 Project Background

 The Duke and West Taylor Run Parkway intersection has been the topic of discussion for a number of years and was identified as a high crash location through the City's Vision Zero Program.
 The Central Alexandria Traffic Study (CATS) Task Force took a comprehensive look at traffic issues in the area and included among the final recommendations that City staff pursue short- and long-term improvements to the intersection of Duke Street, and West Taylor Run Parkway and their impacts on surrounding neighborhoods.
 The Task Force, comprised of civic association leaders, recommended The City began to address the recommendations immediately and sought funding for both short and long-term solutions and Redesign the W. Taylor Run - Duke Street Intersection, with the primary objectives of reducing cut-through traffic and improving safety.
-The city was then awarded $5.7M funds from Virginia’s Smart Scale Program contributing to the redesign of the West Taylor Run Parkway intersection, as well as additional access to the Telegraph Road interchange.
+The city then applied for and was awarded $5.7M funds from Virginia’s Smart Scale Program contributing to the redesign of the West Taylor Run Parkway intersection, as well as additional access to the Telegraph Road interchange.

 Duke Street Mitigation Pilots

-The City is worked through two pilot projects aimed at reducing regional cut-through traffic on neighborhood streets and shifting traffic onto the major arterials.
+The City conducted two pilot projects aimed at reducing regional cut-through traffic on neighborhood streets and shifting traffic onto the major arterials.
 To do this, we also must improve the flow of traffic on the arterials and make those routes faster than cutting through the neighborhoods.
 On April 23, 2023, the City and Traffic and Parking Board recommended to extend the pilot phase II measures permanently.

-Phase II included reinstating Phase I signal timing AND restricting access from West Taylor Run Parkway to the Telegraph Road ramp.
+- Phase II included reinstating Phase I signal timing AND restricting access from West Taylor Run Parkway to the Telegraph Road ramp.
 The pilot will tested how traffic patterns shift for cut-through drivers as well as the impact on the immediate neighborhood.
 The larger intersection project proposes this closure and based on the outcome of the pilot phase II results, the has been permanently extended to the construction of this project.

-The traffic mitigation Phase I pilot used signal timing changes to successfully reduce cut-through traffic trips during the afternoon rush hour on West Taylor Run Parkway by 47% and even more on other neighborhood streets, shifting the traffic to Quaker Lane.
+- The traffic mitigation Phase I pilot used signal timing changes to successfully reduce cut-through traffic trips during the afternoon rush hour on West Taylor Run Parkway by 47% and even more on other neighborhood streets, shifting the traffic to Quaker Lane.

-Visit the project page for more information about the Duke Street Traffic Mitigation Pilots.
+- Visit the project page for more information about the Duke Street Traffic Mitigation Pilots.

 Outreach

-The City hosted a public meeting on Monday, April 17th at Bishop Ireton.
+- The City hosted a public meeting on Monday, April 17th at Bishop Ireton.
 The presentation covered the concepts for both the West Taylor Run intersection and the access point at Telegraph Road.

-As a result of the feedback at this meeting and after, the right turn lane’s location is being re-evaluated based on the most recent comments about access, cut-through and traffic flow.
+- As a result of the feedback at this meeting and after, the right turn lane’s location is being re-evaluated based on the most recent comments about access, cut-through and traffic flow.
 We have received many comments that require us to review the appropriate balance of each concern and as such will take us some time.
 More information will be shared when available.

-The City hosted a community meeting on November 15.
+- The City hosted a community meeting on November 15.
+View the recorded PRESENTATION

 Project Phases and Timelines

-- Design - Spring 2024
+- Design - Fall 2024 - Winter 2026

 Frequently Asked Questions